ryansheahan/ryansheahan/README.md

 # Ryan Sheahan

-25 years in tech.
+Nearing 30 years in tech.
 Started pulling cable, ended up running global engineering teams.
 Somewhere in between I got a lot of certifications, managed infrastructure at a scale I probably shouldn't talk about, wrote a couple of chapters in a firewall book nobody reads anymore, and founded a company.

 Now I build things that should already exist.